La Maison Fleurie

 to the Parc-en-Ciel in Lacapelle-Biron (29km) - 14 hectares of trees and fields where you'll find mini golf, a farm of baby animals, a snail museum, and an adventure playground through the trees with different courses suited to the age of the children.

-Golfers can enjoy a game at 2 courses in Siorac (25km).
+Golfers can play a round at one of two courses in Siorac (25km).

 Children and adults alike will enjoy a day at Le Bugue,